jcmarchi/Github-Multiple-SSH-Keys/README.md

 # Github-Multiple-SSH-Keys
 ### How to configure multiple SSH Keys settings for different Github accounts and have your local development environment(s) set to work with them all.

-A very common scenario, where developers have to deal with two or more accounts and/or several discentralized projects.
+It is a very common scenario: developers having to deal with two or more accounts, and/or several discentralized projects.

 While Github helps keep each project organized and separated, most likely the developer will use the same machine to work on more than one account.

-For public repositories accessible via HTTPS the SSH Key is not required, but private repositories are protected and only people authorized can access it.
-The SSH Keys allows those secure accesses to occur without login/password requirement.
-Once setup correctly on both ends, develoeprs can access their private repositories, securely, as if they were public.
+For public repositories accessible via **HTTPS** the **SSH Key** is not required, but private repositories are protected and only people authorized should be able to gain access to it.
+The **SSH Keys**, when properly set, allows secure access via SSH to private repositories without the need of password entry.

-I won't cover how to setup a single SSH Key because it should be a basic task for any develeoper.
-If you don't know how to do it polease Google the subject.
-Also, the steps here presented are meant for Linux/Unix local environment.
-For those usigin Windows I suggest to Bign it, as those instructions won't suface.
+I won't cover here how to setup a **_single_ SSH Key** because it should be a very basic task for any developer.
+However, ff you don't know how to do it, please <a href="http://www.google.com" target="_blank">Google</a> the subject or take a read at <a href="https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/" target="_blank">this page</a>.

+Please, notice that this small tutorial only covers the process for Linux/Unix/Mac environments.
+For Windows<sup<tm</sup> environments I suggest you to <a href="http://www.bing.com/search?q=Setting+up+Git+and+GitHub+for+development+on+Windows&go=Submit&qs=n&form=QBLH&pq=setting+up+git+and+github+for+development+on+windows&sc=0-52&sp=-1&sk=&cvid=FC7B8D05F6D64B4D8B3B487FC862CD24" target="_blank">Bing</a> it.

+It may sounds "complicated", but the process can be done in three easy steps.
+Let's go!

-SETP 1 - Create your Public Keys
+STEP 1 - Create your Public Keys
 ---------------------------------

 Assuming you have <a href="https://git-scm.com/downloads" target="_blank">downloaded and installed the latest version of Git</a> and already <a href="https://git-scm.com/book/uz/v2/Customizing-Git-Git-Configuration#_git_config" target="_blank">configured it correctly</a>, now it is time to create your **SSH Keys**.
 Lets begin by creating your personal SSH Keys.
 Open the terminal and type the following: